Program Information: Edmonton Cross-Speciality Psychology Residency Consortium - Educational Psychology

 Fringe Benefits: Comp Time , Dissertation Release Time, Dental Insurance, Health Insurance, Licensing Exam Release Time, Life Insurance, Professional Development Time, Sick Leave, Vacation

 Other Fringe Benefits (not indicated above): Fringe benefits vary from site to site.
 Each major rotation is a with different employer.
-As such, residents have a range of benefits.
-We encourage you to inquire about benefits that are important to you - to see if your major rotation of interest can accommodate the benefit you seek.
+As such, residents have a range of benefits and our annual stipends range from $31091 to $36000.
+We encourage you to inquire about benefits that are important to you to see if your major rotation of interest can accommodate the benefits you seek.

-Brief description of the typical work day for an intern at this training site A typical work day starts at 8:30 am and ends at 4:30 pm.
+Brief description of the typical work day for an intern at this training site A typical workday starts at 8:30 am and ends at 4:30 pm.
 This can vary somewhat from site to site.
 Training specialties at each major rotation also vary.
 As such, each resident will have a different work schedule.
-Some may focus on seeing individual or group clients (counselling/clinical), others may focus time on providing some clinical supervision, others may focus some time on formal assessments (testing, interpreting, writing reports).
-All residents will receive regular supervision, so each work day likely will include some direct supervision.
+Some may focus on seeing individual or group clients (counselling/clinical), others may focus time on providing some clinical supervision, others may focus time on formal assessments (testing, interpreting, writing reports).
+All residents will receive regular supervision, so each workday likely will include some direct supervision.
 All sites coordinate activities whereby residents can be in touch with each other.
 As such, there is often an opportunity for peer supervision or consultation.
-Your work day also likely will include time for training and time for administration tasks.
+Your workday also likely will include time for training and time for administration tasks.
 We aim to help our residents maintain a healthy work-life balance which also includes attention to self-care.
-So each resident is encouraged to arrange their schedule to fit both the needs of the site and the needs of the resident.
+Each resident is encouraged to arrange their schedule to fit both the needs of the site and the needs of the resident.

 Does this site have practicum psychology students on site?
 Yes